 Interlude on the way to Prophecy: Addiction in the History of Western Civilization

-Please read this authoritative, traditional dictionary definition carefully!
+Please consider this authoritative dictionary definition carefully!
 It encompasses addiction to countless addictive possibilities beyond alcohol and drugs.
-Note also that this authoritative definition of addiction can encompass a broad range of addictions from those that are short-lived and minimally harmful, to those that destroy body and soul.
-This is what the word “addiction” has meant in English, since the time of Shakespeare.
+Note also that this authoritative definition of addiction can encompass a broad range of addictions from those that are short-lived and harmless, to those that destroy body and soul.
+This is what the word “addiction” has meant in the English language, since the time of Shakespeare.

-The OED definition 1a describes the way the word “addiction” was traditionally used by literate English-speaking people and to a considerable extent still is.
-However, within the professional field of addiction, and to some degree in general usage, “addiction” was restricted in the late 19th and 20th centuries to severe drug and alcohol addiction.
-This new restricted meaning did not appear in the OED until the 1933 supplement.
+OED definition 1a describes the way the word “addiction” was traditionally used by literate English-speaking people and to a considerable extent still is.
+However, within the professional field of addiction, and in general usage that has been influenced by it, “addiction” has been restricted to severe drug and alcohol addiction since the late 19th and 20th centuries.
+This restricted meaning did not appear in the OED until the 1933 supplement.
 It appears in today’s OED as definition 1b.
-In this presentation the word “addiction” is used in its more general and traditional sense of definition 1a.
+Throughout this presentation the word “addiction” is used in its more general and traditional sense of definition 1a.

 An aspiring prophet like myself can easily snip sentences from ancient texts and academic dictionaries and use them to support almost any conclusion.
 But please trust that I am not cherry picking to make the addiction problem seem older, more widespread in ancient times, or broader in scope than it actually has been.
 The problem of severe addiction, as we would now call it, is not vague or peripheral in either Plato’s Republic or St. Augustine’s Confessions, but explicit and interwoven with the main thrust of both works and of other ancient writings.
-(By contrast, what the Bible says about addiction depends much more on how a relatively small number of words are translated and interpreted, and I must leave that difficult exegesis aside in this brief presentation.)
+(By contrast, what the Christian Bible says about addiction is scattered and ambiguous.
+I must leave that difficult exegesis aside in this brief presentation.)

 Plato wrote the Republic about eight centuries before St. Augustine wrote the Confessions.
 What happens if we jump another eight centuries beyond Augustine into the 1200s and 1300s?
 We find clearly recognizable descriptions of addicted people in the medieval writings of Aquinas, Chaucer, and Dante.
 For example, Dante populated circles 2, 3, and 4 of his Inferno with the tormented souls of those who could now be described as addicted to sex, food, and greed during their lifetimes by the traditional OED definition of addiction (Dante Alighieri, 1317/2009, cantos 5-7).
-People with other forms of addiction can be identified elsewhere in Dante’s hell, mixed in with the other sinners whose evil behaviours were less habitual – but equally damnable.
+People with other forms of addiction can be identified elsewhere in Dante’s hell, mixed in with the other sinners whose sins were less habitual, but no less damnable.

 And what if we jump another eight centuries from there?
-We would have jumped back into our own era, where the emphasis has been primarily on drug and alcohol addictions since the early 20th century, but where a few other kinds of addictions are now being recognized as equally important again.
+We would have jumped back into our own era, where the emphasis has been primarily on drug and alcohol addictions officially construed as either a moral failure or a medical problem since the 20th century.

 If we look between these eight-century leaps, we would also see not only that the object of addiction varies, but also that the prevalence of addiction waxes and wanes enormously.
 Whereas addiction has, in some times and places, been a matter of great concern, it has at others been so unimportant that it was apparently not even an interesting topic of conversation to the great thinkers of the day (Austin, 1985, pp. xiii-xv; Alexander, 2008/2010, chap.
 6; Alexander & Shelton, 2014).

-Both Plato and St. Augustine, and some other ancient thinkers, worked hard to explain why severe addictions occurred in their own day.
-Why, each of these great thinkers asked, are some people dominated by narrow, intemperate needs to the extent that they damage themselves, their families, and their societies, while others can satisfy these same needs casually or ignore them?
-This is a question when you are contemplating an addicted person whom you care about.
+Both Plato and St. Augustine, and some other ancient thinkers, worked hard to explain the cause of severe addictions.
+Why, each of these great thinkers asked, are some people dominated by narrow, intemperate needs to the extent that they damage themselves, their families, and their societies, while others can satisfy these same needs in moderation or ignore them?
+This is a painful question when you are contemplating an addicted person whom you care about.
 As St. Augustine showed, the question is even more agonizing when you feel forced to ask it about yourself.

-Plato and St. Augustine came up with fundamentally different answers to this essential question.
+Plato and St. Augustine came up with fundamentally different answers to this fundamental question.
 Their different answers led them to very different prescriptions for ameliorating the problem.
 Plato’s main remedy was teaching people from childhood that balanced living was the key to happiness as well as virtue.
-St. Augustine’s main remedy was deep faith in the Christian God.
-Both of these ancient prescriptions remain sensible counsel today.
-However, neither prescription has been sufficient to quell the flood of addiction in our times.
+St. Augustine’s main remedy was all-encompassing faith in God.
+Both of these ancient prescriptions remain sensible counsel today, but neither has been sufficient to quell the flood of addiction in our times.

 The mystery addressed by Plato and Augustine has still found no definitive solution.
 Ask yourself the ancient question: Why do some people habitually act in addicted ways that injure themselves, their families, and their society, while others do not?
-Although this question has been answered in countless ways, by thinkers of every variety, none of the answers that have been proposed has stuck even now, twenty-four centuries after the question was first recorded.
-There is still no consensus, despite the pompous pronouncements that “evidence-based science” makes the current Official View unassailable.
+Although countless answers have been proposed, by thinkers of every variety, none has stuck even now, twenty-four centuries after the question was first recorded.
+There is still no consensus, despite the pompous claims that “evidence-based science” makes the current Official View unassailable.

 The history of science shows that when people spend centuries trying to find the answer to a question, but still get nowhere, it is time to shift the paradigm and ask a different question (Kuhn, 1970).
 I believe we have reached that tipping point in the field of addiction.